(VIEW preparation for the NI Transfer Test.)

-The Association Of Quality Education (AQE) and The Post Primary Transfer Consortium (PPTC), also known as the GL transfer test, are the two examination bodies.
+These are The Association Of Quality Education (AQE) and The Post Primary Transfer Consortium (PPTC).

 The Association Of Quality Education (AQE) set an exam which is also known as The Common Entrance Assessments (CEA) and consists of 3 standard format papers which contain composite tests based on English and Mathematics questions.
 Learning Together offer 3 such practice tests which are written to closely resemble the actual tests themselves.